open-mmlab/mmdetection/docs/COMPATIBILITY.md

-# Compatibility with Common Libraries

-## Compatibility with MMDetection 1.x
+# Compatibility with MMDetection 1.x

 MMDetection 2.0 goes through a big refactoring and addresses many legacy issues.
 It is not compatible with the 1.x version, i.e., running inference with the same model weights in these two version will produce different results.
 Thus, MMDetection 2.0 re-benchmarks all the models and provids their links and logs in the model zoo.

 The major differences are in four folds: coordinate system, codebase conventions, training hyperparameters, and modular design.

-### Coordinate System
+## Coordinate System
-The new coordinate system treats the center of the most left-top pixel as (0, 0) rather than the left-top corner of that pixel.
+The new coordinate system is consistent with [Detectron2](https://github.com/facebookresearch/detectron2/) and treats the center of the most left-top pixel as (0, 0) rather than the left-top corner of that pixel.
 Accordingly, the system interprets the coordinates in COCO bounding box and segmentation annotations as coordinates in range `[0, width]` or `[0, height]`.
 This modification affects all the computation related to the bbox and pixel selection, which is more natural and accurate.